toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 Content-Type: application/vnd.expedia.eps.product-v2+json
 ```

 The Accept header also now indicates which version is expected to be returned.
 Accept header is optional.
-If provided, Expedia will validate that the version requestedf for the response is a valid one.
+If ommitted, Expedia will default to return the latest version.
+If provided, Expedia will validate that the version requested for the response is a valid one.
 Example of a valid Accept header:

 ```
 Accept: application/vnd.expedia.eps.product-v2+json